Could not mount drive (com.apple.diskmanagement.disenter error 49218)

 Now, you can follow the methods below to fix com.apple.DiskManagement.disenter error 49218 without data loss.

-Disk errors such as file system corruption could make the drive unmountable on Mac.
+Disk errors, such as file system corruption, could make the drive unmountable on a Mac.
 You can run First Aid, a feature in Disk Utility, to check and repair the detected minor errors in the disk formatting and directory structure.
-Then, you may successfully mount the external hard drive on Mac.
+If it fails, keep trying it several times.

 1. Head to Disk Utility from Launchpad.